sirbebop2k/tradingStrategies/README.md

 Welcome!

 With the help of skills picked up in FINMATH 25000: Quantitative Portfolio Management and Algorithmic Trading, along with advice from friends and trusted internet sources, I've embarked on this prospectively profitable project.
 My strateg(y)ies are currently simple and conventional.
-As I become more comfortable with Python and learn/think about different sources of alpha, I aim to expand the scope of my strategies.
+I aim to eventually expand the scope of my strategies with more Python experience.

 All my Python is self-taught, so any suggestions about code would be greatly appreciated!
 Strategy advice always welcome, of course.